 The week and year your tire was made is printed on the tire’s side wall, usually in what looks like a bubble, in small print.
 If you’re unable to find this information you can always drop by our shop and we will check this for you.
 Tire tread is not the only measurement of a sound tire.
 As tires age they begin to crack, and the wear isn’t always visible.
 As the weather cools down, this will rapidly increase the rate in which the rubber will deteriorate, which may lead to a blow-out down the line.

 If your battery is more than 3 years old, have it tested by a certified automotive repair shop.
 Very cold weather can reduce your battery’s power by 50%!

 4. Check the Antifreeze Mixture

-Whereas us Californians aren’t at risk of coolant freezing internally, it is still important to ensure the mixture is 50/50.
+Whereas us Californians aren’t at risk of coolant freezing internally, it is still important to maintain a mixture of 50/50.
 Over time the coolant’s ratio will start to contain more water than antifreeze, which can compromise the coolant’s ability to properly cool an engine.
-The rapid fluctuation of the engine’s temperature (typically 200 degrees faranheit) and the ambient temperature will affect the performance of your engine.
+The rapid fluctuation of the engine’s temperature (typically 200 degrees Fahrenheit) and the ambient temperature will affect the performance of your engine.